adobe-research/spindle/README.md

 The slowdowns for two concurrent queries indicate further query optimizations could better balance the work between all Spark workers and likely result in better query execution time.

+# Contributing and Development Status
+Spindle is not currently under active development by Adobe.
+However, we are happy to review and respond to issues, questions, and pull requests.

 # License
 Bundled applications are copyright their respective owners.